Cleaning Cat Poop From Carpets

 Clean the cat’s litter box daily.
 No one likes a dirty bathroom.
 Why should your cat be any different?
 Ensure that a clean area is available to your pets for cleaning themselves.
 Dispose of any unclean cloths or paper towels that you might have used during the cleaning process.

 Train your cat well.
-If despite of trying all of the above measures, the problem persists, contact your vet for a checkup to look into any possible illness.
+If despite trying all of the above measures, the problem persists, contact your vet for a checkup to look into any possible illness.

 For people living in Okotoks, we provide some quality services at great prices to get rid of these nasty stains and help you restore the beauty of your carpet.
 Don’t hesitate to call us for a bid.